J535D165/recordlinkage/README.rst

 Citation
 --------

 Please cite this package when being used in an academic context.
-Unsure that the DOI and version match the installed version.
+Ensure that the DOI and version match the installed version.
 Citatation styles can be found on the publishers website
 `10.5281/zenodo.3559042 <https://doi.org/10.5281/zenodo.3559042>`__.